mvieracanive/lenus/README.md

 ## Description

 <img src="diagram.svg" alt="Physical Diagram" />
-Endpoints:
+ENDPOINTS FOR REQUIREMENTS</br>

-Create their own meals in addition to the existing platform meals (e.g. a coach would like to add a family recipe for lasagne)
+<em>Create their own meals in addition to the existing platform meals (e.g. a coach would like to add a family recipe for lasagne)</em>

 <strong>POST</strong> /meals/{coach} ex /meals/maia